 If the answer is “Yes, in part”, please specify any challenges encountered in identifying, tracing and freezing and seizing the proceeds of crime, at the request of another State party.

+Agreed in informals

-If any legal grounds for refusal specific to a request for cooperation for the purposes of confiscation are provided for in your domestic legal system, please explain what those grounds are (article 13, para 3 and 7, article 18, para 21).
+If any legal grounds for refusal specific to a request for cooperation for the purposes of confiscation are provided for in your country’s legal framework, please explain what those grounds are (article 13, para 3 and 7, article 18, para 21).

+Agreed in informals

-What information does your domestic legal system require for inclusion in a request for cooperation for the purposes of confiscation other than those enumerated in article 13, para.
+What information does your country’s legal framework require for inclusion in a request for cooperation for the purposes of confiscation other than those enumerated in article 13, para.
 3 and article 18, para.
 15 (arts.
 13, para.
 3,)?

+Agreed in informals

 H. Disposal of confiscated proceeds of crime or property (article 14)

-Does the legislation of your country permit the return of confiscated proceeds of crime or property to the requesting State party so that it can give compensation to the victims of the crime or the return of such proceeds of crime or property to their legitimate owners (art.
+Does country’s legal framework permit the return of confiscated proceeds of crime or property to the requesting State party so that it can give compensation to the victims of the crime or the return of such proceeds of crime or property to their legitimate owners (art.
 14, para.
 2)?

 Yes Yes, in part No

-If the answer to above question is “Yes, in part”, please explain the manner in which the legislation in your country permits the return of such confiscated proceeds of crime or property for the purposes stated above.
+If the answer to above question is “Yes, in part”, please explain the manner in which your domestic law permits the return of such confiscated proceeds of crime or property for the purposes stated above.

+Agreed in informals

-Are there any agreements or arrangements in force with other States that enable the disposal of confiscated proceeds of crime or property upon request of the other State (art.
+Has your country concluded agreements or arrangements with other States parties on contributing the value of confiscated proceeds of crime or property (or funds derived from the sale of such proceeds of crime or property or a part thereof) to the account designated in accordance with article 30, paragraph 2 (c), and to intergovernmental bodies specializing in the fight against organized crime (art.
 14, para.
-3)?
+3 (a))?

 Yes No

-Are there any agreements or arrangements in force with other States that enable the sharing of proceeds of crime with those States (art.
+Has your country concluded agreements or arrangements with other States parties, on a regular or case-by-case basis, on sharing of proceeds of crime (art.
 14, para.
 3 (b))?

 Yes No

+States are invited to share examples of their positive experiences or good practices in applying the Convention regarding bilateral or multilateral agreements or arrangements on disposal or sharing of confiscated assets.

 I. International cooperation against money-laundering (article 7)